 … and Three Reasons Why You Should Book a Documentary Session

-1. Because you’re in the story too.
+1. If you book a Documentary Family Photography Session, you’re in the story too.

 When you’re the one holding the phone, you’re usually not in the photo.
 Or if you are, it’s a selfie.
 Or rushed.
 Or after you’ve already handed someone else the phone and told them how to take it.